 Speaking of which, the Razer Blade 15 is the best looking gaming laptop Razer has made yet.
 Still clad in an all black, unibody aluminum shell, the Blade adopts a far more angular shape this time around, while toning down the lighting to just the keyboard and Razer logo on the lid.

-At the same time, great efforts have been made in shrinking down the Razer Blade’s profile, with the manufacturer claiming to have made the ‘world’s smallest 15.6-inch gaming laptop’ at 0.66 inches (16.76mm) thin on the GTX 1060 model, which is tenths of an inch thinner than its aforementioned rivals.
-It also comes in at under 14 inches (355mm) wide, thanks to a new, thinner screen bezel.
+Simultaneously, Razer has put a lot of effort into slimming down the Razer Blade, with the manufacturer claiming to have made the ‘world’s smallest 15.6-inch gaming laptop’ at 0.66 inches (16.76mm) thin on the GTX 1060 model.
+It also comes in at under 14-inches wide, thanks to a new, thinner screen bezel.

 Fortunately – and other laptop makers, listen up – the Razer Blade keeps the webcam to its proper position above the screen while implementing narrow bezels.

-However, despite the Razer Blade’s small size and thinness, it’s also rather dense, weighing half a pound heavier than MSI’s latest 15-inch gaming laptop.
-While Razer has also managed to reduce the size of its charging brick, it’s still heavier overall than other thin and light gaming laptops, and heavier than we would expect.
+Still, in spite of the Razer Blade 15’s small size and thinness, it’s actually quite dense – coming in at half a pound heavier than MSI’s latest 15-inch gaming laptop.
+While Razer has also managed to reduce the size of its charging brick, it’s still heavier overall than comparable thin and light gaming laptops, and it was heavier than we would have liked.